About the Millbrook Society

 - Led local initiatives for street-side markers placed at historic sites throughout Hatboro.

 The Millbrook Society and the Amy B. Yerkes Museum are located on the second floor of the historic Hatboro Baptist Church on York Road in the heart of Hatboro.
 We are open most Wednesday evenings from 7:30 to 9:30.
-The Society is led by our current leadership team, including a Board of Directors, and dedicated department leaders and staff members.
+The Society is led by our current leadership team, including a Board of Directors, dedicated department leaders, and staff.

 We all are volunteers!
-We invite our members to attend our programs and activities throughout the years, and to volunteer their time and talents to help us continue our misison-driven work.
+We invite current and new members to attend our programs and activities and to volunteer their time and talents to help us continue our mission-driven work.
 Visit the News & Events page on our website for activities and program highlights over the year.

-The Millbrook Society is a non-profit organization that inspires passion about preserving and protecting the rich history of Hatboro and local communities.
+The Millbrook Society is a non-profit organization that inspires passion for preserving and protecting the rich history of Hatboro and local communities.

 We achieve our mission through three interrelated activities:

-PRESERVATION…by collecting and maintaining artifacts, documents, manuscripts, maps.
+PRESERVATION…by collecting and maintaining artifacts, documents, manuscripts, and maps.

 PROTECTION…by archaeology, and recording and researching historical data on buildings and other assets.

-Please consider sharing your time and talents with us as a volunteer.
-Join in with others who share an interest in history, and who feel meaning and purpose in sharing and serving.
+We are all volunteers!
+Please consider sharing your time and talents with us.
+Meet others who share an interest in history.
+Explore the many opportunities available to satisfy your interests and talents.
+Join in with others who also value sharing and serving.